 - When you work – the hours and days you’re available

 - What you expect from your clients – timescales, interaction, frequency, etc.

-You can then use this information to write out policies making it crystal clear how you work, what you provide for your clients and what you expect from them, in return.
+You can then use this information to write out policies, your onboarding processes and documentation, welcome letters, client charters etc making it crystal clear how you work, what you provide for your clients and what you expect from them, in return.

 Learn to protect your boundaries